in with

 Negation

-Similar to empty token, negation is not allowed to be used independently due to the excessive number of results.
+Similar to the empty token, negation is not allowed to be used independently due to the excessive number of results.
 However, it can be used in a sequence query.

 [pos != "ADJA"] "Buch"